smikhalevski/roqueform/README.md

 planetsField.value[1]; // ⮕ 'Pluto'
 ```

-Values are synchronized after the update is propagated:
+Values are synchronized after the update is flushed:

 ```ts
 planetsField.at(1).flushTransient();